Menu

 << First < Prev 1 2 Next > Last >>

-• Tuesday, January 17, 2023 10:22 PM | Anonymous
+• Tuesday, January 17, 2023 10:22 PM | Deleted user

 It can be hard to get started in finding and engaging a mentor.
 Part of this comes from not knowing how to advocate for oneself or knowing the questions to ask.
 Mentorship programs can help overcome this obstacle by providing guidance to mentors in leading conversations that will help mentees better define goals for the engagement.
 Providing a playbook to both the mentor and mentee also work to set expectations and a shared vision for the mentorship engagement.